ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 #### Patch Releases

 Patch releases of Ballerina distributions contain bug fixes and fixes for critical stability and security related issues.
-These releases are strictly time-bound and happen every two weeks.
 Occasionally,  you would see on-demand patch releases as well.

 *Example patch releases: 1.0.6, 1.1.5, 1.1.10*